NTIA/scos-sensor/README.md

 Authentication will check that the token in the Authorization header ("Token " +
 <token>) matches a user's token.

-If `CALLBACK_AUTHENTICATION=TOKEN`, the user's token will be sent to the callback URL.
-The callback URL server can use this token to verify it matches the token sent to the sensor when creating a schedule entry request.
-This is the default setting and will be enabled if `CALLBACK_AUTHENTICATION` is set to anything other than `"OAUTH"`.

 #### OAuth 2 Authentication
 To enable OAuth 2 Authentication, set `AUTHENTICATION` to `OAUTH` in the environment file.
 To authenticate against the API, the client will first need to